Lucus16/lisp-c-thesis/b/thesis.md

 - Languages that allow large amounts of abstraction suffer from performance penalties.
-- Compilers are large, complicated programs with many interdependencies that make it hard to understand and modify.
+- Compilers are large, complicated programs with many interdependencies that make them hard to understand and modify.

 # Goals